 Vernal Pools

-Called “vernal pools” because they fill with water in the spring and typically dry up during the summer, they are bodies of water with no inlet or outlet and depend on the surrounding watershed to provide clean water for breeding and larval development of salamanders, fairy shrimp – a food source, as well as Wood Frogs.
-Survival of amphibian larvae is a race against time since hatchlings must leave within weeks for the upland forest, as pools often dry up by early summer.
+Called “vernal pools” because they fill with snow melt and rain water in the spring and most drying up during the summer.
+They are bodies of water with no inlet or outlet and depend on the surrounding watershed to provide clean water for breeding and larval development of salamanders, fairy shrimp, and Wood Frogs.
+Survival of larvae and hatchlings is a race against time, as hatchlings must leave within a few months for upland forest, before many small pools dry up by early summer.
+All three are “indicator species”, meaning their presence signifies a healthy area environment that supports a diverse plant, amphibian, animal, fish, bird, as well as we humans.

 Wood Frog